ONEARMY/academy/docs/research/robotics.md

 The light enters the entrance slit that restricts light access so we only get the material response and nothing else.
 A first mirror is used to collimate the light to a diffraction grating (similar to a prism) so we can record every wavelength of the response.
 Then a second mirror is used to focus the light spectra into a CCD array where we can capture the signal and transfer it to a computer for further analysis.
 A CCD array sounds fancy, but it’s the same technology used in your cell phone camera.
 For the molecular structure signals we’re looking for it need to be extra precise.
 That’s why the last component of the spectrometer is a thermoelectric cooler that controls the temperature of the CCD array.

 With this set up it is possible to exide molecules and measure their response, and then transfer the information to a computer for further analysis.
 Thanks to our team member Alejandro for his work so far.
 The Precious Plastic scanner is still very much a work in progress, but what’s exciting are the capabilities and possibilities of the system.

-Keen to learn more? <a href="url">Head to the forums.</a>
+<b>Want to learn more or share your knowledge?
+Head to the [#robotics](https://discordapp.com/invite/5UYM4Sd) and [#plastic scanner](https://discordapp.com/invite/Khxfgg7) channels on Discord.
+Here we talk efficiency, sorting, scanning and of course, robots 🤖</b>